Sepulveda Dam: History

-For 28 years the Sepulveda Dam did its job without incident until 1969 when the Los Angeles River overflowed its banks causing millions of dollars in damage.
-In 1988 the Los Angeles River's banks were raised to avoid another incident.
-In 1994 a hundred-year flood occurred in the Los Angeles River.
-The dam was restored and went without incident for another 11 years until the Los Angeles River again overflowed its banks in 2005.

-During the 2028 Summer Olympics, the area around the dam will host Canoe Slalom, Equestrian and Shooting.
+During the 2028 Summer Olympics, the area around the dam will host basketball (3x3), BMX racing/BMX freestyle, modern pentathlon, and skateboarding.

 Access

 Transit users can exit the G Line at either Balboa station or Woodley station.

 Sepulveda Basin Recreation Area

 The 2,000 acre Sepulveda Basin Recreation Area is a flood control basin in Encino managed by the Los Angeles City Department of Recreation and Parks.

 Woodley Park

 Woodley Park is a large city park located on Woodley Avenue between Victory and Burbank Boulevards.
 The Leo Magnus Cricket Complex, a dog park, and group picnic areas are within the park.
 The park was opened in 1975.

 The Japanese Garden is a 6.5 acre public Japanese garden located on the grounds of the Tillman Water Reclamation Plant adjacent to Woodley Park.

 Lake Balboa Park

 Lake Balboa Park, also known as Anthony C. Beilenson Park, is an 80 acres park and water recreation facility with boat rentals and fishing.
 Lake Balboa is a 27 acre lake filled with water reclaimed from the Tillman Water Reclamation Plant.
 It also has barbecue pits, children's play area, picnic tables, and covered picnic pavilions.
 There are many Flowering cherry trees (Prunus serrulata 'Pink Cloud') in the park.

 The Balboa Station on the G Line is located at the north end of the park, at Balboa Boulevard.